 If you review the following: http://www.kb.cert.org/vuls/id/958563 you will see that this attack can potentially allow an attacker to recover up to 32 bits of plaintext from an arbitrary block of ciphertext from a connection secured using the SSH protocol in the standard configuration.

 In order to mitigate this vulnerabilty SSH can be setup to use CTR mode rather CBC mode.
 According to CPNI Vulnerability Advisory SSH:

 The most straightforward solution is to use CTR mode instead of CBC mode, since this renders SSH resistant to the attack.
 An RFC already exists to standardise counter mode for use in SSH (RFC 4344).

 Due to the limited number of cipher modes available, any system wishing to do Net::SSH (eg. capistrano operations) that has picked specific ciphers for local policy reasons that do not include CBC ciphers will result in a mysterious problem due to lack of agreed cipher modes, the only solution is to downgrade the available ciphers presented to those of what Ruby has available.
 This has come up a number of times on the Capistrano list (e.g. http://email@example.com/msg05641.html).

 It is my understanding that the fix requires tweaking of Ruby's OpenSSL bindings to provide these newer cipher modes.
 In a sufficiently modern TLS implementation, i'd argue that it's simply going to be more and more incompatible with clients and servers as stricter requirements become standard.

-#1 Updated by Martin Bosslet about 4 years ago
+#1 Updated by Martin Bosslet over 4 years ago

 The Cipher class uses the OpenSSL EVP API, but if you look in the file evp.h in all available OpenSSL versions (including >= 1.0.0) you will find this: